henriqueyun/api-2-question/README.md

 ## Tests

 I didn't built many tests, but they're set n' up with, run then by `yarn install && yarn test`

+## Docs

+You could check the API Docs, built with Swagger, after running the app. through the /api-docs endpoint.